FAQ from Hosts

 Can I contact the Host?

 Yes!
-You can contact the host and chat with him before your booking.
+You can contact the host once your booking request has been confirmed!

 Is rating hosts compulsory?